Zilliqa/scilla/README.md

 From the project root, execute

 ```
-./bin/scilla-checker -libdir src/stdlib tests/contracts/auction.scilla
+./bin/scilla-checker -gaslimit 10000 -libdir src/stdlib tests/contracts/auction.scilla
 ```

 Instead of `auction.scilla` you might want to try any different file in `tests/contracts` with a complete implementation of a contract, or your own contract code.
 The second argument, which is a path to the Scilla standard library can alternatively be specified in the environment variable `SCILLA_STDLIB_PATH`.
 As above, this must be an absolute path(s).